Jada and David Parrish

 The Art of Living by Bob Proctor - This book made me aware that the thoughts I think create the life I live.
 I changed how I see the world and myself.
 A really great read for anyone struggling to find their footing.

-Finalists for the Aesthetica Art Prize 2021 - Jada and David Parrish
+Divine Energy and Fine Art Nudes - Jada and David Parrish

 Other posts you might like!